microsoft/fabricrealtimelab/modules/module07a.md

 ## 5. Run the notebook

-You can either run each cell manually as you follow along with the notebook, or click 'run all' in the top toolbar and follow along as the work progresses.
+You can either run each cell manually as you follow along with the notebook, or click *Run all* in the top toolbar and follow along as the work progresses.
 The notebook will take roughly 15-20 minutes to execute -- some steps, like training the model and cross validation, will take the longest.

 ![Run cells](../images/module07/runcell.png)